Using alternative compilers or dependencies¶

 [^] ^intel-oneapi-mpi@2021.12.1%gcc@12.2.0+envmods~external-libfabric~generic-names~ilp64 build_system=generic arch=linux-rocky9-x86_64_v4

-MPI (which is already in upstream), as well as our new variant of Gromacs.
-If
+Intel MPI (which is already in upstream), as well as our new variant of LAMMPS.

-you follow through and install that personal variant, then, assuming you broadly
+If you follow through and install that personal variant, then, assuming you

 example modules.yaml